CS3650-01-1/atm-machine/README.md

 ## Requirements

 The project uses **SQLite** as its DBMS and **peewee** as an ORM.
-SQLite can be installed with **chocolatey** package manager or manually through the downloads on SQLite (make sure to add it to your PATH). peewee and future potential packages can be installed with
+There is no need to download SQLite because it comes bundled with Python 3.
+On the other hand, peewee and future potential packages can be installed with
 ```pip install -r reqs.txt```